 Those high-functioning people who survive on four hours of sleep per day?
 Successful though they may be, they’re not doing their hearts any good.
 A lack of seven to eight hours of sleep causes the body stress, leading to conditions ideal for the development of a heart condition.

-“People who routinely get four, five, six hours of sleep, have disproportionate incidents of diabetes, hypertension and obesity,” says Dr. Franklin.
-“We also have evidence that sleep deprivation can lead to low grade infections and inflammation.”
+“People who routinely get four, five, six hours of sleep, have disproportionate incidents of diabetes, hypertension, and obesity,” says Dr. Franklin.
+“We also have evidence that sleep deprivation can lead to low-grade infections and inflammation.”
 Check out these other 30 Secret Reasons You’ve Gained Weight to see what else could be the culprit.

 You Avoid Those Healthy Greens

-You’ve been told to eat them over and over again: spinach, swiss chard and other dark green leafy veggies are important to overall health.
+You’ve been told to eat them over and over again: spinach, swiss chard, and other dark green leafy veggies are important to overall health.
 But there’s one particularly heart-healthy mineral in them that’s essential for your heart: magnesium.
-A lack of magnesium slows down energy metabolism, which can result in palpitations, insomnia, feeling fatigued, headaches and muscle cramps and ultimately high blood pressure, diabetes and atherosclerosis, a cardiovascular disease.
+A lack of magnesium slows down energy metabolism, which can result in palpitations, insomnia, feeling fatigued, headaches and muscle cramps, and ultimately high blood pressure, diabetes, and atherosclerosis, a cardiovascular disease.

 “A lot of people don’t realize that their bodies are not functioning at optimum levels because they are magnesium deficient,” says Dennis Goodman, MD, a cardiologist at NYU’s Men’s Health Center, is the author of Magnificent Magnesium: Your Essential Key to a Healthy Heart & More.
 Goodman suggests eating organic dark green leafy veggies (as non-organic greens may be grown in mineral-depleted soil) and to take slow-release magnesium supplements that end in “ate” rather than “ide.”
 “Magnesium hydroxide and oxide tend to be the cheapest but they’re also the least effective,” Goodman says.

-You Engage in Infrequent High Impact Exercise
+You Rarely Engage in High Impact Exercise

 You Have More Than One to Two Drinks Per Day